-In "Disher", the ol' battle between satellite and cable rages on, but at least we were able to discuss the pain points of a DirecTV subscriber in a fun piece of storytelling.
+In "Disher", the battle between satellite and cable rages on, but at least we were able to discuss the pain points of a DirecTV subscriber in a fun piece of storytelling.

 What if you're traveling on business and the guy with the presentation deck disappears an hour before showtime?
 Click to see what happens.